BEST DRONES FOR GOPRO

 4. Veho Muvi Q-Series Q-1 Drone

 The Veho Muvi Q-Series Q-1 is another favourite of ours in the GoPro Drone category and also has the added bonus of being compatible with Muvi’s own K-series range of cameras.
-At under £600 all in, the Muvi Q1 drone is a very reasonable price when you consider that you probably won’t need to buy much else in the way of accessories.
+The Muvi Q1 drone is a very reasonable price when you consider that you probably won’t need to buy much else in the way of accessories.

 First off, the Q1 drone looks impressive, it is small and lightweight and is faster than the Phantom 2 with a top speed of around 20m/s.
 The flight time is also pretty good for the price of the drone with a lengthy 20 minutes as standard.
 There is an eco mode for flying which can help the longevity of your flights and there are drive and sport modes too which really allow you to fly how you want and in a way that is suitable for the types of shots you need.